-&lt;sup>3 Unless otherwise approved through Plymouth University's Academic Development and Partnerships Committee
+3 Unless otherwise approved through University of Plymouth's Academic Development and Partnerships Committee

 PS2.
 Brief Description of the Programme

 This text is definitively approved at programme approval and therefore may be directly used for promotion of the programme without the need for further confirmation (approx. 200-250 words):